material-foundation/material-color-utilities/concepts/scheme_generation.md

 1.  secondaryContainer prioritizes matching chroma over tone.
 This implies that it may adjust tone, in a specific direction, to achieve chroma as close as possible to the desired chroma.
-1.  tertiaryContainer should not be disliked or lightened otherwises.
+1.  tertiaryContainer should not be disliked, otherwise it would be lightened.

 ### Soft constraints

 1. Tone should be as close to a "reference standard" as possible.
-1. The distribution of tone should be even across colors.
+1. The distribution of tones should be even across colors.
 1. The contrast level should ideally be at a certain level, but it is not required.

 ## How MCU derives Dynamic Scheme

-Above constraints are expressed as algebraic formulas and solved in the following steps,
+Above constraints are expressed as algebraic formulas and solved in the following steps:

 ### 1. Starting tone specs